favre49/BITS-Notes/3-1/FDS/FDS.md

 Also, the derivative of a sigmoid function $\sigma(x)$ is $\sigma(x) (1-\sigma(x))$

 The backpropogation algorithm consists of two passes - a forward pass and a backward pass.
 The forward pass is the calculation of the outputs of each node, getting the final output.
-The error of this is given by:
+The error of this is given by the sum of squares error:

 $$E_{total} = \sum \frac{1}{2}(target - output)^2$$